khmarochos/monkeyman/doc/README.md

     if($@) { $log->warn("Can't MonkeyMan::CloudStack::Elements::Volume->new(): $@"); next; }
 ```

-Oh, well, too much words... :-)
+Oh, well, too much text... :-)

 Would you like to use it?
 You're strongly welcome:
 https://github.com/melnik13/monkeyman/

-Would you like to develop it with me?
-Feel free to drop me a line:
+Would you like to join the project and develop it with me?
+Feel free to
-v.melnik@tucha.ua
+drop me a line: v.melnik@tucha.ua